Fujisato, Akita: Government

-Happō has a mayor-council form of government with a directly elected mayor and a unicameral town council of ten members.
+Fujisato has a mayor-council form of government with a directly elected mayor and a unicameral town council of ten members.
 Fujisato, together with the city of Noshiro and the other municipalities of Yamamoto District contributes four members to the Akita Prefectural Assembly.
 In terms of national politics, the town is part of Akita 2nd district of the lower house of the Diet of Japan.

 Economy

 The economy of Fujisato is based on agriculture and forestry.
 Economic development has been hampered by the town's isolation: there are no railway lines, national roads, or major local roads to any neighboring municipality.

 Education

 Fujisato has one public elementary school and one public middle school operated by the town government.
 The town does not have a high school.

 Transportation

-Fujisato is not served by either rail connections, or the Japanese national highway system.
+Fujisato has no railways and is not served by the Japanese national highway system.
 Access is primarily through Akita Prefectural Road 200 or 317.